msaucedo4/cardiac_predictors/README.md

-To view the file attached, please download.
+To view the file attached, please download PDF file.